 Throughout this book, Pinker explores the idea that language is innate to humans, a phenomenon that he describes as ‘the language instinct’.

-Pinker describes how language is an ability which is unique to humans: we evolved this to be able to communicate.
-The book explores many cases which support this idea that language and grammar are in-built (an idea that was first proposed by the linguist Noam Chomsky).
+Pinker makes the case for language as an ability unique to humans: we evolved this to be able to communicate.
+The book explores many cases that support this idea that language and grammar are in-built (an idea that was first proposed by the linguist Noam Chomsky).

 This is a perfect introduction to the psychology of language and linguistics.
 It is filled with intriguing cases and ideas that will give you a different perspective on how your brain works.